fieldtrip/website/tutorial/spikefield.md

 ---
 title: Preprocessing and analysis of spike and local field potential data
+category: tutorial
-tags: [tutorial, spike, animal, spike-attention]
+tags: [spike, animal, spike-attention]
 ---

 # Preprocessing and analysis of spike and local field potential data